Comprehensive and Effective Laboratory Fume Extraction Products...

 What Do The HSE Recommend?

-If you’re removing oil mist and MWF, you’ll need to provide exposure control measures to reduce the health risks for employees.
+If you’re removing fume and dust in a laboratory, you’ll need to provide exposure control measures to reduce the health risks for employees.
 HSE recommend that you should follow the 'Hierarchy of Control' flow diagram to determine how best to remove or reduce the risk of exposure in the workplace.

 Hierarchy of Control